Tractor Supply (NASDAQ:TSCO) Price Target Raised to $200.00

-Tractor Supply (NASDAQ:TSCO) had its price objective boosted by Guggenheim from $180.00 to $200.00 in a report issued on Tuesday, Benzinga reports.
-Guggenheim currently has a buy rating on the specialty retailer’s stock.
+Tractor Supply (NASDAQ:TSCO) had its price objective raised by Robert W. Baird from $180.00 to $200.00 in a research report report published on Monday morning, The Fly reports.
+The brokerage currently has an outperform rating on the specialty retailer’s stock.

-Several other research firms also recently issued reports on TSCO.
-Raymond James lifted their price target on shares of Tractor Supply from $170.00 to $175.00 and gave the company a strong-buy rating in a research report on Friday, January 29th.
-Wells Fargo & Company lifted their price objective on shares of Tractor Supply from $180.00 to $200.00 and gave the stock an overweight rating in a report on Monday, March 29th.
-They noted that the move was a valuation call.
-The Goldman Sachs Group lifted their price objective on shares of Tractor Supply from $170.00 to $188.00 and gave the stock a buy rating in a report on Thursday, February 25th.
-Morgan Stanley lifted their price objective on shares of Tractor Supply from $155.00 to $156.00 and gave the stock an equal weight rating in a report on Friday, January 29th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell began coverage on shares of Tractor Supply in a report on Monday, March 15th.
-They set a neutral rating and a $158.00 price objective on the stock.
-Eighteen analysts have rated the stock with a hold rating, nine have given a buy rating and one has issued a strong buy rating to the stock.
-The company presently has a consensus rating of Hold and a consensus price target of $150.08.
+TSCO has been the subject of several other research reports.
+The Goldman Sachs Group increased their price target on Tractor Supply from $170.00 to $188.00 and gave the company a buy rating in a research note on Thursday, February 25th.
+Raymond James increased their price target on Tractor Supply from $170.00 to $175.00 and gave the company a strong-buy rating in a research note on Friday, January 29th.
+Guggenheim increased their price target on Tractor Supply from $180.00 to $200.00 and gave the company a buy rating in a research note on Tuesday, April 13th.
+Telsey Advisory Group increased their price target on Tractor Supply from $190.00 to $200.00 and gave the company an outperform rating in a research note on Monday.
+Finally, Wedbush increased their price target on Tractor Supply from $145.00 to $180.00 and gave the company a neutral rating in a research note on Monday.
+Seventeen equities research analysts have rated the stock with a hold rating, nine have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock presently has a consensus rating of Hold and an average price target of $160.56.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, March 9th.
-Investors of record on Monday, February 22nd were paid a $0.52 dividend.
-This is a boost from Tractor Supply’s previous quarterly dividend of $0.40.
-This represents a $2.08 dividend on an annualized basis and a yield of 1.16%.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, March 9th.
+Stockholders of record on Monday, February 22nd were issued a $0.52 dividend.
+This represents a $2.08 dividend on an annualized basis and a dividend yield of 1.15%.
 The ex-dividend date of this dividend was Friday, February 19th.
-Tractor Supply’s payout ratio is currently 44.44%.
+This is a positive change from Tractor Supply’s previous quarterly dividend of $0.40.
+Tractor Supply’s dividend payout ratio (DPR) is currently 44.44%.

-In other news, EVP John P. Ordus sold 14,047 shares of the company’s stock in a transaction dated Friday, January 15th.
-The stock was sold at an average price of $159.75, for a total transaction of $2,244,008.25.
-Following the sale, the executive vice president now directly owns 9,584 shares in the company, valued at $1,531,044.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, SVP Christi C. Korzekwa sold 3,585 shares of the company’s stock in a transaction dated Wednesday, February 17th.
-The shares were sold at an average price of $165.00, for a total value of $591,525.00.
-Following the sale, the senior vice president now owns 14,976 shares in the company, valued at $2,471,040.
-The disclosure for this sale can be found here.
-Insiders own 1.50% of the company’s stock.
+In related news, SVP Christi C. Korzekwa sold 3,585 shares of the stock in a transaction that occurred on Wednesday, February 17th.
+The stock was sold at an average price of $165.00, for a total transaction of $591,525.00.
+Following the completion of the sale, the senior vice president now directly owns 14,976 shares of the company’s stock, valued at $2,471,040.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+1.50% of the stock is owned by company insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in TSCO.
-ExodusPoint Capital Management LP bought a new stake in shares of Tractor Supply during the third quarter valued at about $276,000.
-OLD Mission Capital LLC bought a new stake in shares of Tractor Supply during the third quarter valued at about $5,655,000.
-Great West Life Assurance Co.
-Can increased its position in shares of Tractor Supply by 14.2% during the third quarter.
-Great West Life Assurance Co.
-Can now owns 107,178 shares of the specialty retailer’s stock valued at $15,352,000 after buying an additional 13,362 shares during the period.
-Schonfeld Strategic Advisors LLC increased its position in shares of Tractor Supply by 669.6% during the third quarter.
-Schonfeld Strategic Advisors LLC now owns 26,782 shares of the specialty retailer’s stock valued at $3,839,000 after buying an additional 23,302 shares during the period.
-Finally, Public Employees Retirement System of Ohio increased its position in shares of Tractor Supply by 2.2% during the third quarter.
-Public Employees Retirement System of Ohio now owns 63,188 shares of the specialty retailer’s stock valued at $9,057,000 after buying an additional 1,379 shares during the period.
-Hedge funds and other institutional investors own 88.26% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+SPX Equities Gestao de Recursos Ltda purchased a new stake in shares of Tractor Supply during the fourth quarter valued at approximately $20,083,000.
+Van ECK Associates Corp increased its position in Tractor Supply by 11.7% in the fourth quarter.
+Van ECK Associates Corp now owns 204,276 shares of the specialty retailer’s stock worth $28,717,000 after buying an additional 21,465 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its position in Tractor Supply by 0.4% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 522,748 shares of the specialty retailer’s stock worth $73,488,000 after buying an additional 2,165 shares during the last quarter.
+Kestra Advisory Services LLC increased its position in Tractor Supply by 5.9% in the fourth quarter.
+Kestra Advisory Services LLC now owns 23,341 shares of the specialty retailer’s stock worth $3,332,000 after buying an additional 1,302 shares during the last quarter.
+Finally, Symmetry Partners LLC increased its position in Tractor Supply by 19.1% in the fourth quarter.
+Symmetry Partners LLC now owns 5,751 shares of the specialty retailer’s stock worth $808,000 after buying an additional 922 shares during the last quarter.
+88.26% of the stock is owned by institutional investors.

 Tractor Supply Company Profile